-Early in the pre-acquisition stage, executives must determine the strategic rationale for a potential acquisition and scan the environment to identify and preliminarily assess potential targets that might achieve that goal (Howson, 2003; Walter & Barney, 1990).
-The primary aim of these activities is to develop a broad range of possible targets in order to maximize the number of opportunities to consider rather than hone in on an overly narrow set of familiar targets.
-Next, executives focus on information-gathering in order to conduct an initial high-level assessment of the potential strategic fit of the targets (Howson, 2003) and begin to narrow the target list to avoid wasting resources in pursuit of acquisitions that do not meet their strategic needs (Haunschild, Davis-Blake, & Fichman, 1994).
-Following these steps, executives then turn to more thorough due diligence on their narrowed set of targets which they have deemed potential strategic fits (Cullinan & Holland, 2002).
-To effectively transition from search and initial information-gathering into more intense due diligence, executives must increasingly devote time and resources to more thorough audit and inspection, evaluation of organizational fit, and their valuation of the remaining targets.
+Early in the preacquisition stage, executives must determine the strategic rationale for a potential acquisition and scan the environment to identify and preliminarily assess potential targets that might achieve that goal (Howson, 2003; Walter & Barney, 1990).
+The primary aim of these activities is to develop a broad range of possible targets so as to maximize the number of opportunities to consider, rather than hone in on an overly narrow set of familiar targets.
+Next, executives focus on information gathering in order to conduct an initial high-level assessment of the potential strategic fit of the targets (Howson, 2003) and begin to narrow the target list to avoid wasting resources in pursuit of acquisitions that do not meet their strategic needs (Haunschild, Davis-Blake, & Fichman, 1994).
+Following these steps, executives then turn to more thorough due diligence on their narrowed set of targets that they have deemed potential strategic fits (Cullinan & Holland, 2002).
+To effectively transition from search and initial information gathering into more intense due diligence, executives must increasingly devote time and resources to audit and inspection, evaluation of organizational fit, and their valuation of the remaining targets.
 The goal of these activities is to determine whether a particular target is a feasible match and how much they should be willing to pay to make the deal (Bing, 1996).
 Executives who fail to adequately perform these activities may acquire suboptimal targets or overpay for an otherwise valuable target (Puranam, Powell, & Singh, 2006).

-These activities place cognitive demands on executives that change as they progress through the pre-acquisition stage.
-Specifically, executives must exhibit construal flexibility and modulate their construal level in order to meet the shifting cognitive demands.
-As illustrated in Figure 1, initial activities in the pre-acquisition stage geared towards search and assembly of a the process, effectiveness will involve opportunity exploration and thorough gathering and consideration of information, whereas later in the process it will involve implementation and achieving synergies.

-broad range of potential targets will primarily require a high-level construal.
-However, as the pre-acquisition stage progresses from a broader search and assessment to a focused examination of a narrowed set of targets, the cognitive demands of these activities increasingly require a low-level construal until executives must predominantly adopt a low-level construal late in the stage.
+These activities place cognitive demands on executives that change as they progress through the preacquisition stage.
+Specifically, executives must exhibit construal flexibility and modulate their construal level to meet the shifting cognitive demands.
+As illustrated in Figure 1, initial activities in the preacquisition stage geared toward search and assembly of a broad range of potential targets will primarily require a high-level construal.
+However, as the preacquisition stage progresses from a broader search and assessment to a focused examination of a narrowed set of targets, the cognitive demands of these activities increasingly require a low-level construal until executives must predominantly adopt a lowlevel construal late in the stage.

-Construal Shift Requirements During the Pre-Acquisition Stage
+Construal Shift Requirements During the Preacquisition Stage

-The broad strategic thinking necessary to establish a sufficient range of possible targets early in the pre-acquisition stage is best served by utilizing a high-level construal because of three important qualities: 1) pursuit of 'why' questions regarding future and psychologically-distant events (Liberman & Trope, 2008; Vallacher & Wegner, 1987), 2) abstract thinking with detail-poor information (Trope & Liberman, 2010), and 3) a focus on desirability and gain frame (Liberman & Trope, 1998).
-First, executives that contemplate 'why' questions about future and psychologically distant events are able to develop a strategic rationale for a potential acquisition by projecting why an acquisition could benefit their organization in the future (Angwin, 2007).
+The broad strategic thinking necessary to establish a sufficient range of possible targets early in the preacquisition stage is best accomplished by utilizing a high-level construal because of three important qualities: (1) pursuit of "why" questions regarding future and psychologically distant events (Liberman & Trope, 2008; Vallacher & Wegner, 1987), (2) abstract thinking with detailpoor information (Trope & Liberman, 2010), and (3) a focus on desirability and gain frame (Liberman & Trope, 1998).
+First, executives who contemplate "why" questions about future and psychologically distant events are able to develop a strategic rationale for a potential acquisition by projecting why an acquisition could benefit their organization in the future (Angwin, 2007).
 Indeed, "the ability to anticipate long-term consequences may be essential to understanding whether a combination will ultimately create value" (McDonald, Westphal, & Graebner, 2008: 1159).
-Further, the ability to bridge psychological distance (Wiesenfeld et al., 2017) can enable executives to identify more distal and less well-known targets, thus providing informational advantages and revealing optimal targets that other firms may not notice (Capron & Shen, 2007).
+Further, the ability to bridge psychological distance (Wiesenfeld et al., 2017) can enable executives to identify more distal and less well-known targets,